 You have the right to be informed about the energy performance of a property when looking to buy or rent.
 Before you sign a contract you should receive an energy performance certificate, explaining how the property rates in terms of energy efficiency.
-This certificate also has to include recommendations on how to improve the energy efficiency of your
+This certificate must also include recommendations on how to improve the energy efficiency of your home